CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 [Scanned at archive.org][https://archive.org/details/supplement-to-the-manual-of-orthic-shorthand-orthographic-cursive-by-hugh-l.-callendar]\
 The Supplement has aged into Public Domain.\
 Rendered into Markdown and annotated by Jeremy W Sherman.\
-Jeremy's work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+Jeremy's work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).{: .sup}

 **Teaching (Parts 1 and 2)**\
 The Teaching of Orthic Shorthand: A series of lessons for the use of teachers and students of Orthographic shorthand (Callendar's system)\